CriticalMoments/CriticalMoments/README.md

 We're here to help!

 Can't find an answer in our docs?
-Need help?
-Find a bug?
+Need help with integration, have a bug report, or a feature request?
 Feel free to reach out!

 - Email: [support@criticalmoments.io](mailto:support@criticalmoments.io)
 - Bug tracker: [GitHub Issues](https://github.com/CriticalMoments/CriticalMoments/issues)